noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - With an advanced military technology all my body is surrounded by wireless direct current,  liquid inside my stomach are moving and I suffered of **diarrhea** [[11]](https://en.wikipedia.org/wiki/Diarrhea) attaches from 04:00 to 06:30 AM 15/06/2020.
 - Dream injection, sleep deprivation and threats in the night of 19/06/2020.
 Dream injection is a streaming of a video in our cortex with a lot of neural excitation, this is something absolutely dangerous for a brain cancer.
 - Extreme pain in the auditive system with blood spill after a first sleep.
 Dream injection also 20/06/2020.
 Extreme neural excitation on the frontal lobe.
+- As soon as I went to bed they make me sick and they don't let me sleep 21/06/2020.

 ### External Links